Technical writing – what is it and where can I find it?

 Probably most of today’s technical information is stored in knowledge bases of all sorts.
 What does it have in common with technical writing?
 For example, think of a large company producing compact radios.
 People who work in the factory need a lot of information to keep up production standards, fix things quickly, have something to refer to on a daily basis and train new employees.
 The information they need comprises thousands of documents of different sorts: manuals, procedures, drawings, instructional videos, forms and many others.
 Now, one way of keeping this knowledge would be to scatter it around thousands of email boxes, web portals and personal computers.
 And another way would be to keep it all in one, easily accessible place, where the right people can always find it.
 The latter option sounds a bit more practical, doesn’t it?
 That’s why these days you’ll find lots of technical writing stored in company-specific, scalable knowledge bases.

 OK, that statement may be a little exaggeration.
 But it’s not far from the truth.
 In a world driven by applied science, every piece of technology out there has tons of documentation behind it, around it and in front of it.
-The chances are that without technical writing you wouldn’t be able to see this website right now.
+The chances are that without technical writing services you wouldn’t be able to see this website right now.
 Keep your eyes open!